-the name of the affected FRO (as the case may be) who delivered the error correction objection notice to AEMO.
+the name of the affected FRO who delivered the error correction objection notice to AEMO.

 Withdrawal of Error Correction Objection Notice

-A affected FRO who delivers an error correction objection notice to AEMO may withdraw that error correction objection notice by delivering to AEMO a notice of withdrawal (an “error correction objection withdrawal notice”) at any time before midnight on the 20th business day after the day on which the affected FRO delivered the error correction objection notice to AEMO.
+A affected FRO who delivers an error correction objection notice to AEMO may withdraw that error correction objection notice by delivering to AEMO a notice of withdrawal (an error correction objection withdrawal notice) at any time before midnight on the 20th business day after the day on which the affected FRO delivered the error correction objection notice to AEMO.

 A affected FRO who delivers an error correction objection notice to AEMO must withdraw that error correction objection notice before midnight on the next business day after the day (if any) on which the affected FRO agrees with the User who delivered the transfer error correction request to AEMO to withdraw that error correction objection notice.

-An error correction objection withdrawal notice in relation to a transfer error correction request must include the MIRN for the delivery point to which the transfer error correction request relates.
+An error correction objection withdrawal notice must include the MIRN for the delivery point to which the transfer error correction request relates.

 Notification by AEMO